Laura10101/cat-identifier/README.md

 ### Technologies and Frameworks

+The following libraries were used during development of this project.

+__Front-end Technologies__

+- HTML5
+- CSS3
+- JavaScript
+- Materialize CSS is used as the main responsive layout framework for the application, as well as for providing a number of UI components (such as modals)
+- Charts.JS is a JavaScript framework for building charts.
+This is used to implement the admin dashboards.

+__Core Backend Technologies__

+- Python 3
+- Flask
+- JSON is used for serialising and deserialising Python objects from and to JSON
+- Base64 is used to convert image data into strings so it can be transmitted via HTTP requests

+__Security Features__

+ - Werkzeug is used to handle password hashing
+ - UUID is used to generate security tokens

+__Data Access__

+- Flask-SQLAlchemy is used to provide data access for the Postgres relational database
+- PyMongo is used to provide data access for the MongoDB

+__Data Preprocessing__

+- Sklearn is used to split training data into training and testing input-output sets
+- Numpy is used to manipulate the shape of training and test data
+- Pillow is used to preprocess image data, ensuring a standard size and image format
+- Keras Image Generators are used to apply normalisation to image data.
+This is a process which is important in machine learning.
+It ensures that numeric data falls within a normal range so that it can be consistently processed by the neural network.

+__Machine Learning__

+- Keras Sequential API is the high-level TensorFlow library for implementing neural networks

 ### Security Features

 This project consists of two applications with different user groups.
 The ``Breeder app`` is targeted at breeders or pet owners and allows them to use trained machine learning models to find out the phenotype of their cat.
 The ``Admin app`` is targeted at administrators who are responsible for collating training data with which to train high-quality models.